What Is Neonatal Abstinence Syndrome?

-In addition to these symptoms, NAS can also cause complications such as low birth-weight and jaundice, which is a yellowing of the skin and eyes due to a weak liver.
+In addition to these symptoms, NAS can also cause complications such as low birth-weight and jaundice.
 These conditions are indicative of developmental difficulties that often need to be treated with medication under the supervision of medical professionals.

 Neonatal Abstinence Syndrome Diagnosis

 There are a few tests that medical providers will use to see if a newborn has NAS, including the following:

 - Neonatal Abstinence Scoring System: Standardized system that gives points for each NAS symptom present in the baby in order to form a treatment plan.